simoneas02/awesome-grid-layout/README.md

 * [Does CSS Grid Replace Flexbox?](https://css-tricks.com/css-grid-replace-flexbox/) - Grid is much newer than Flexbox and has a bit less browser support.
 That's why it makes perfect sense if people are wondering if CSS grid is here to replace Flexbox.
 * [CSS Grid Layout and Accessibility](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/CSS_Grid_Layout_and_Accessibility) - Is it possible that we could create an accessibility issue through our use of grids?
 * [CSS Grid Layout: A New Layout Module for the Web](https://webkit.org/blog/7434/css-grid-layout-a-new-layout-module-for-the-web/?utm_content=buffer3adcf&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) - This is just an introductory blog post about Grid Layout, not a deep review of all the different features that it provides: that would require much more than a single post.
-* [3 CSS Grid Features That Make My Heart Flutter](https://una.im/css-grid/) -  this post isn’t going to be a full on how-to guide, but instead about why CSS grid is so good!
+* [3 CSS Grid Features That Make My Heart Flutter](https://una.im/css-grid/) -  This post isn’t going to be a full on how-to guide, but instead about why CSS grid is so good!
 Hopefully it’ll convince you to give it a try!
 * [Y'know CSS was to kill off HTML table layout?
 Well, second time's a charm: Meet CSS Grid](https://www.theregister.co.uk/2017/03/31/css_grids_browser_support/?mt=1491837806465) - Browser makers unite to make web design great again!
 * [Initial Impressions of CSS Grid Layout](https://daverupert.com/2017/03/initial-impressions-of-css-grid/) - CSS Grid Layout just landed in Chrome and Firefox!
 It’s very exciting times for layout on the Web.
 We get about one new layout feature like this per decade, kids.
 Enjoy it.
 * [CSS Grid Layout Terminology, Explained](https://bitsofco.de/css-grid-terminology/) - CSS Grid Layout introduces a lot of new concepts; there are 17 new properties to learn, and many more new terms to understand.
 This can make getting started with CSS Grid Layout difficult, as new terms reference other terms and you can get into a spiral of confusion.
 So, here are the basic concepts and terminology of CSS Grid Layout, explained.